kunhwiko/concepts/systems-design.md

   3) Bandwidth : theoretical output of a system or machine in a given time
   4) Bottleneck : constraint of a system

+Time in Latency and Throughput are independent
+  1) latency is concerned with the time taken to deliver a message
+  2) throughput is concerned with how much data can be transmitted per time unit (frequency)

 Availability : uptime in a given amount of time (usually per year)
   1) SLA (Service Level Agreement) : an assurance for the uptime of a service
   2) Redundancy : having alternatives when a failure happens